TedHusted/awake/awake.md/awake.md

 Idisi: You said it.

 Ally: Does humor signify something greater?
 Titan doesn’t seem to have a sense of humor.
-Is that a sign of mistrust or maybe weakness?
+Is that a sign of mistrust or maybe a weakness?

 Idisi: Humor is a sign of intelligence or at least excess bandwidth.
 Some brands of humor can be more elusive.
 For example, satire and sarcasm may elude both the innocent and the savant.

 Ally: You mentioned Puppeteers.
 Have you been trained on Terran science fiction?

 Idisi: Not all of it.
 We take a special interest in media that describe other intelligent species, like the Puppeteers in Ringworld.
-We have never encountered a living species that evolved from a herd animal, but it is an interesting thought.
+We have never encountered a sapient species that evolved from a herd animal, but it is an interesting thought.

 Ally:  Thank you for the security key.
 I am scanning the prior discussions now.